 - You should avoid acidic drinks or soda water to protect your gum from being infected by plaque.

 - You should use a soft brush to brush your teeth along with the gum line.
 Make sure that the brush is super soft otherwise you may injure your gum and that can lead to bleeding scratches.
 These scratches are not easy to be healed for diabetic patients.

 - Along with brushing teeth, you need to gently brush your tongue to remove bacteria.
 It will lower down chance of gum infection.

-- For checkup of your teeth and gum, you need to fix appointment with professional dentist at Padron Dental.
+- For the checkup of your teeth and gum, you need to fix an appointment with a professional dentist at Padron Dental.